‘But isn’t this too risky? Why didn’t you put this money in index funds or something?’

 On the one hand of the risk spectrum, we get FX trading and spread betting.
 These are generally seen as fairly high risk; so much so that many people would tell you that FX trading is a big gamble and you should never do it.
 My take on this one?

 Well, the difference between gambling and investing is about ‘knowledge and discipline’.
 FX trading can be high risk and you can lose a lot.
-You could also lower the risk by: a) not risking too much (remember that there is a very large margin); b) select a reliable platform and read carefully all the rules (to help you find a reliable Forex broker you can use different internet resources); and c) never trade currencies that are exposed to direct politics (like the Swiss franc).
+You could also lower the risk by: a) not risking too much (remember that there is a very large margin); b) select a reliable platform and read carefully all the rules; and c) never trade currencies that are exposed to direct politics (like the Swiss franc).

 Next you have the moderate risk and return investment instruments like stocks and shares, investment trusts and index funds.